ioBroker/ioBroker.sql/README.md

 ```

 ### disable
-The message requires to have the "id" of the datapoint.
+The message requires to have the "id" of the data point.

 ```
 sendTo('sql.0', 'disableHistory', {